 Labor and childbirth are challenging experiences, and moms-to-be require a strong support system to help them physically, mentally, and emotionally during this time.
 And with any special place that is your own, carefully choose who’s allowed into your peaceful bubble.
 Doulas, a professional birth coach who provides guidance and aid pre- and post-delivery, are a wonderful companion to help you feel safe and comfortable.

 In need of the lights off?
 They’re on it.
 Want a pillow to be fluffed?
 They have your back (literally and figuratively).
 Need someone to ease your anxiety?
 They’ll be your voice of reason.
 In fact, in one systematic review, women who received continuous support from doulas reported having a more positive childbirth experience, as they are “neither part of the hospital staff nor the woman’s social network.”1

 Wear Your Own Nightgown

 Not a fan of the standard, cloth hospital gown?
-Don your own apparel, like a flowy skirt and loose tank top, for some very-much needed relaxation and comfort.
+There are options you can wear at your hospital birth, like a flowy skirt and loose tank top, for some very-much needed relaxation and comfort.
 Another great option is a soft, knee-length nightgown that may look similar to a patient gown but is more appealing and cozy.